guaka/kiwix-various/raspberry-pi.md

 Kiwix-plug is a solution allowing everyone to set up an open Wifi kiosk to deliver contents available in the ZIM format.
 The solution is adapated for the Raspberry Pi, use the Kiwix-serve technology and many open source softwares.
-This documentation explains how to setup Kiwix-plug.
+This documentation explains how to set up Kiwix-plug.

 This port for Raspberry Pi is still EXPERIMENTAL: it has been tested only by the developer, so there could be bugs or issues on other configurations.
 Please report them on http://reportabug.kiwix.org.

-== Overview and installation choices ==
+## Overview and installation choices

 The installation comes in 3 steps:
 1. prepare the ZIM files